Tiramisu-Compiler/tiramisu/utils/code_generator/time_measurement/README.md

 **IMPORTANT :** There are some directories that contain only a single program, with no schedule.
 Those programs won't be included in the final list as they don't need to be executed : they just have a speedup of 1, so if you want them in the final dataset, just include them with a speedup of 1.

+### filter_schedules.py

+Call this script instead of create_progs_list.py if you want a list of filtered programs.
+It generates a list of programs that will be executed, the difference with create_progs_list.py is that it discards some schedules.

+Each entry of the list is of format : (function_id, schedule_id).

 ### Phase 1 : generate Tiramisu object files
 Compile the Tiramisu codes and generate object files.
 This is where you must begin if your don't have Tiramisu object files.